Popular

 Bigstock

 A compound modifier is simply a combination of words that you place hyphens between and use as a modifier to describe something.
-The reason we're discussing compound modifiers is because they happen to be some of the biggest problems on resumes, and I believe they are used more on resumes than anywhere else in writing.
+The reason we're discussing compound modifiers is that they happen to be some of the biggest problems on resumes, and I believe they are used more on resumes than anywhere else in writing.
 I say it's a problem because of the tremendous number of usage mistakes.

 If you review a lot of resumes, it quickly becomes apparent that many people don't understand how to use compound modifiers correctly.
 Some people throw a hyphen in between certain words no matter where they fall in the sentence, and others universally ignore hyphens.